Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

+Equations like \eqref{1_0} arise as fluctuating continuum models for interacting particle systems, see, for instance, Giacomin, Lebowitz, and Presutti \cite[Section~4]{GiaLebPre1999}, and have been used to describe the hydrodynamic large deviations of simple exclusion and zero range particle processes, see, for example, Dirr, Stamatakis, and Zimmer \cite{DirStaZim2016}, Quastel, Rezakhanlou, and Varadhan \cite{QuaRezVar1999}, Benois, Kipnis, and Landim \cite{BenKipLan1995}, and the authors and Dirr \cite{FehGesDir2020,FehGes2020}.
+Yet, despite their physical relevance, and despite that analogous versions of \eqref{1_0101} were introduced nearly thirty years ago by Dean \cite{Dea1996} and Kawasaki \cite{Kaw1994}, both \eqref{1_0} and \eqref{1_0101} have until now lacked a precise mathematical meaning, see, for example, Donev, Fai, and Vanden-Eijnden \cite[Page~6]{DonFaiVan2014} and Konarovskyi and von Renesse \cite{KonvRe2019}.

+The primary contribution of this work is the development of a robust solution theory for equations like \eqref{1_0} and \eqref{1_0101} with degenerate diffusions $\Phi$, irregular noise coefficients $\sigma$ including the square root, and locally Lipschitz continuous $\nu$.
+In addition, the inclusion of nontrivial zeroth order terms $\phi$ and $\lambda$, while comparatively simpler, still provides an answer to several problems, such as the well-posedness of the nonlinear Dawson--Watanabe equation with correlated noise, see \eqref{intro_DW}.

-The well-posedness of \eqref{1_0}--\eqref{1_0-1} is challenging, due to the nonlinearity and possible degeneracy of the diffusion $\Phi$, the possible irregularity caused by the fluctuations entering in the form of a stochastic conservation law, and due to possible lack of Lipschitz continuity of the noise coefficient $\Phi^{\frac{1}{2}}(\rho)$.
-For these reasons, their well-posedness was an open problem in the literature, which is solved in the present work.
+The well-posedness of \eqref{1_000} is challenging, due to the nonlinearity and possible degeneracy of the diffusion, the possible irregularity caused by the fluctuations entering in the form of a stochastic conservation law, and the lack of Lipschitz continuity of the noise coefficients.
+Furthermore, the singularity appearing in the Stratonovich-to-It\^o-correction makes it necessary to develop a renormalized solution theory and substantially complicates the construction of solutions due to the lack of standard a priori estimates (see Section~\ref{sec_elements} below).